2022-CapstoneDesignProject/Handwrite/README.md

 <br>

-### :five: Download the gerated file
+### :five: Download the generated file
-In the download.html page, you can download the generated file.
+In the download.html page, you can download the generated ttf file.
+It will take approx. 3 minutes to generate font file.
+After 3 minutes, you can see "download" button showing up, and click the button to get the ttf file.

 ![image](https://user-images.githubusercontent.com/81309465/205222792-55837b68-1dfd-483f-8284-83a7f8aad3f7.png)